• Brain atlas sensitivity

 we also provide "mcxlab_atom": an atomic version of mcxlab compiled similarly

-enabled by setting "cfg.sradius" input parameter to a positive number.
+enabled by setting the "cfg.sradius" input parameter to a positive number.

 MCXStudio